Skip to main content Skip to secondary navigation

 If the Office of Accessible Education in consultation with the relevant department, determines that a student’s academic accommodation is both reasonable and does not constitute a fundamental alteration of a course, the terms of that accommodation shall not be considered an academic procedure that creates a temptation to violate the Honor Code.

-Here you can explore pages reflecting Board on Judicial Affairs (BJA) guidance regarding various aspects of the Judicial Process
+Here you can explore pages reflecting Board on Conduct Affairs (BCA) guidance regarding various aspects of the Conduct Process.

 Bylaws to Charter